“My grandfather might have been a cantor, were it not for the Holocaust. His Jewish and musical journey continues in my life as a cantor.”

 In addition to being welcomed by the community, David discovered a new appreciation for traditional text study in Hebrew College’s beit midrash.
 In fact, he loves it.
 “I realized quickly that it takes an intellectual rigor and intelligence to study the texts.
 There’s a depth in our study of ancient Jewish texts that goes beyond my lawyer-friends’ logical textual analysis.
 In the beit midrash, we ask ‘what does this text mean about us, and how can it make us better?’
 We study through both a spiritual and a logical lens, and that is special.”

-In between text study, David learns nusach (traditional prayer chant) and cantillation, takes voice lessons, and immerses himself in Hebrew College’s pluralistic community.
-He looks forward to a cantorial career of teaching and singing, spreading joy and spirituality through music.
+In between text study, David learned nusach (traditional prayer chant) and cantillation, took voice lessons, and immersesd himself in Hebrew College’s pluralistic community.
+He is happy to be beginning a cantorial career of teaching and singing, spreading joy and spirituality through music.

 And David’s grandfather?
 David says, “He was overjoyed!”